 Does Sugar Cause Cancer?

 If artificial sweeteners are safe, then what about plain old sugar?
-Now while sugar itself may not cause cancer, a related disorder might increase your risk.
+Now, while sugar itself may not cause cancer, a related disorder might increase your risk.
 If you have a diet high in sugar, you may also be overweight.
-Obesity has been shown to be associated with an increased risk of these cancers:
+Obesity is associated with an increased risk of these cancers:

 - Multiple myeloma